RobTF9/robtf9-portfolio/src/projects/user-centred-payment-journey.md

 color: '#EF6C00'
 featuredimage: /img/rac-cover-image.png
 outline: >-
-  The RAC payment journey had to be bought in line with the new IDD regulations.
+  The RAC payment journey had to be brought in line with the new IDD regulations.
 The general purpose of this regulation is to ensure that customers fully understand the insurance products they purchase.
 The current journey already had a very high conversion and the business were not keen to radically change.
 Early research showed us that although people were buying the products none of them could recall the details of their purchase.
 ---
 <div class="OffsetContent Logo">